test-automation-dojo/test-automation-repo/README.md

 - Test your docker installation by running `docker run hello-world` in your terminal.
 If all good, you should see "Hello from Docker!".
 - Spin up the Docker container by running `docker run -d -p 4444:4444 -p 5900:5900 --name docker-selenium-firefox selenium/standalone-firefox-debug` .
 The container is based on an image which has `Selenium Server`, `Firefox` and `VNC server` installed.
 - Run `docker ps`, you should be able to see `Up XXX time` in the new container's Status.
+- To monitor your test run:
+- For mac: Find and open "Screen Sharing" in your spotlight
+- For windows: Open your VNC client
+- Enter "vnc://127.0.0.1:5900", if prompted for password, enter "secret"

 ### Setup Development IDE